Audits & Fraud2025-03-04T20:19:20-06:00

 By |December 5th, 2012|

 Think for a moment.
 Where do you keep information about your congregants or donors?
 In an Excel file on someone's desktop computer?
 An Access database housed on your laptop?
-If someone were to steal your [...]
+If someone were to steal [...]